fernandomoraes/prometheus-nodejs-exporter/README.md

 npm install --save @moraes/prometheus-nodejs-exporter
 ```

-You can now load de agent module using the preload sintax, without need to chance your production code:
+You can now load the agent module using the preload sintax, without need to change your production code:

 ```
 node -r node_modules/@moraes/prometheus-nodejs-exporter myServer.js
 ```

-Congragulations, now you have all the metrics exported at:
+Congradulations, now you have all the metrics exported at:

 `http://localhost:{port}/metrics`